ArthTechnologies/site/README.md

 # arthmc.xyz

-The arth website has info on various minecraft-relate services, softawres, and more by Arth.
+The arth website has info on various minecraft-related services, softwares, and more by Arth.
 This project shares a good amount of code and UI with our [observer](https://github.com/arthmc/observer) project, so shoutout to all our contributors on observer!

 ![image](https://user-images.githubusercontent.com/88857034/196309266-29704ed0-c100-4200-85db-008e4a81abda.png)